tjelvar-olsson/tjelvar-olsson.github.io/_drafts/string-processing.md

 2. The regular expression `search()` method returns a match object (or None if no match is found)

-*What is a "raw string"?* In Python "raw" strings differ from regular strings in that the bashslash `\` character is interpreted literally.
+*What is a "raw" string?* In Python "raw" strings differ from regular strings in that the bashslash `\` character is interpreted literally.
 For example the regular string equivalent of `r"\n"` would be `"\\n"` where the first backslash is used to escape the effect of the second (remember that `\n` represents a